aantony2/nautilus/server/scripts/README.md

 ### Other Settings
 - `LOG_LEVEL`: Logging level (debug, info, warn, error)

+## Cloud Provider Credentials

+For detailed instructions on how to create and configure the required API credentials for each cloud provider, refer to the [Cloud Credentials Guide](CLOUD_CREDENTIALS.md) document.
+This guide includes step-by-step instructions for:

+- Creating a Google Cloud Service Account with the proper permissions
+- Setting up an Azure AD Application with the required roles
+- Creating an AWS IAM User with the necessary policies

+## Data Collection and Mapping

+To understand what data is collected from each cloud provider and how it maps to the database schema, refer to the [Data Mapping Guide](DATA_MAPPING.md).
+This document explains:

+- How cloud provider API data is mapped to database fields
+- Provider-specific data collection details
+- Kubernetes API enrichment process
+- How the collected data appears in the dashboard

 ## Schedule

 By default, the data updater runs every day at 2:00 AM UTC.
 You can modify the schedule by editing the cron configuration in the Dockerfile.